moondisco/SensorsEvolve/README.md

 # EvolveSensors
-Sensors with an Adafruit M0, Raspberry Pi 4, Docker, BalenaOS, Grafana, NGINX, PHPMyAdmin, WiFi HotSpot, and Apache
+Sensors with an Adafruit M0, Raspberry Pi 4, Docker, BalenaOS, Grafana, NGINX, PHPMyAdmin, WiFi HotSpot, and Apache The Feather M0 is using AM2315 Sensors with a TCA9518A.

 This code is written for a AdaFruit M0 WiFi Microcontroller and a Raspberry Pi 4/400/Zero WH/Zero WH 2.